dataluscorp/browser/toolkit/components/glean/docs/user/new_definitions_file.md

 * Recording to expired metrics is not an error at runtime.
 * Expired metrics being in a `metrics.yaml` is a linting error in `glean_parser`.
 * Expired (and non-expired) metrics that are no longer useful should be promptly removed from your `metrics.yaml`.
-  This reduces the size and improves the performance of Firefox (and speeds up the Firefox build process) by decreasing the amount of code that needs to be generated.
+  This reduces the size and improves the performance of Datalus (and speeds up the Datalus build process) by decreasing the amount of code that needs to be generated.